Dislocated shoulder: Surgery

 In young adults engaged in highly demanding activities shoulder surgery may be considered.
 Arthroscopic surgery techniques may be used to repair the glenoidal labrum, capsular ligaments, biceps long head anchor or SLAP lesion or to tighten the shoulder capsule.

 Arthroscopic stabilization surgery has evolved from the Bankart repair, a time-honored surgical treatment for recurrent anterior instability of the shoulder.
 However, the failure rate following Bankart repair has been shown to increase markedly in people with significant bone loss from the glenoid (socket).
 In such cases, improved results have been reported with some form of bone augmentation of the glenoid such as the Latarjet operation.

 Although posterior dislocation is much less common, instability following it is no less challenging and, again, some form of bone augmentation may be required to control instability.
 Damaged ligaments, including labral tears, occurring as a result of posterior dislocations may be treated arthroscopically.

 There remains those situations characterized by multidirectional instability, which have failed to respond satisfactorily to rehabilitation, falling under the AMBRI classification previously noted.
 This is usually due to an overstretched and redundant capsule which no longer offers stability or support.
 Traditionally, this has responded well to a 'reefing' procedure known as an open inferior capsular shift.
 More recently, the procedure has been carried out as an arthroscopic procedure, rather than open surgery, again with comparable results.
 Most recently, the procedure has been carried out using radio frequency technology to shrink the redundant shoulder capsule (thermal capsular shrinkage); while long-term results of this development are currently unproven, recent studies show thermal capsular shrinkage have higher failure rates with the highest number of cases of instability recurrence and re-operation.

+Physical Therapy

+Physical therapy is key to preventing recurrent dislocation of the affected shoulder.
+The main goals of physical therapy are restoring range of motion, strength, and function, while minimizing pain and discomfort.
+The specific exercises, sets, repetitions, and duration vary depending on the patient's specific situation and provider's preference, but generally entail some form of first stretching the affected shoulder, followed by use of resistance bands and/or light weights, and finally use of weight lifting to improve strength.
+Physical therapy also aims to increase strength of surrounding shoulder muscles, which helps stabilize the shoulder and decrease the likelihood of recurrent dislocations.

+Following shoulder reduction, most people are given self-management advice on recovery, such as home exercises, but some receive additional physiotherapy.
+A randomized controlled trial showed similar shoulder function after 6 months between those who received self-management advice only and those who had extra physiotherapy.
+Both groups also had a similar number of complications.